abostroem/2021-01-07-aas-online/setup.md

-## Running the code
+## Installation

 For this workshop, we encourage you to work in a Jupyter notebook.
 If you are not familiar with Jupyter, you can run a tutorial by [clicking here](https://jupyter.org/try).

 Then select "Try Classic Notebook".
 It will open a notebook with instructions for getting started.

 You will need to install Python, Jupyter, and some additional libraries.